Why every Australian student should do the Da Vinci Decathlon competition

 How much does it cost?

-Costs for the 2025 year are yet to be announced and typically vary depending on the specific region or state competition signing up for, however, historically has ranged from $40 per student to $250 for a team of 8.
+Costs typically vary depending on the specific region or state competition signing up for.
+However, historically, it has ranged from $40 per student to $250 for a team of 8.

 When is it usually held?

 Dates have not been formalized for many regions, however, expect regional and state competitions to be held over several days in April, May or June.
-The 1st placing team from each state proceeds to nationals which are to be held on Saturday 28th June to Monday 30th June 2025.
+The 1st placing team from each state proceeds to nationals in Sydney.

 How are the tasks marked?